My Travel Story

 At the top of Arthur’s Seat, Edinburgh.

 It was an amazing experience to live in one of the most beautiful cities in the world, which I visited many times before moving there.
-But, as a traveler, wanderlust forever captivates me, so, whenever I could I took weekend trips to relax my itchy feet.
+But, as a traveller, wanderlust forever captivates me, so, whenever I could I took weekend trips to relax my itchy feet.
 I was on a mission to explore the continent I came from – Europe!

-In the autumn of 2016 I visited Scandinavia for the first time when we took a quick (and very budget!) weekend trip to Copenhagen and Aarhus in Denmark.
+In the autumn of 2016, I visited Scandinavia for the first time when we took a quick (and very budget!) weekend trip to Copenhagen and Aarhus in Denmark.

 I made a solo trip to Barcelona, Spain in the following January.

-Over the spring-summer of 2017, I inter-railed for three-weeks with my beloved.
-We traveled from Prague, Czech Republic to Crete, Greece, stopping off in 9 countries along the way (including Slovakia, Hungary, Serbia, Montenegro, Slovenia, Croatia and Italy) and covering a distance of about 5,000km!
-This trip was an absolutely incredible experience and one I would not hesitate to do all over again if given the chance!
 Unfortunately, due to a hard drive mishap, I lost almost ALL of my photos from this trip – so sad! 😭 I am hoping that I will be able to recover them one day, but for now all I have is stories and memories…

 IMG_9880.JPG